akhileshkrsingh1/Next_word_predictor/README.md

-# Next_word predictor

-# Data Science Mentorship Program (DSMP 2023) FAQ Processing
+# FAQ Processing using Tokenization

-This project uses TensorFlow's `Tokenizer` from the `tensorflow.keras.preprocessing.text` module to tokenize and process the FAQs of the **Data Science Mentorship Program (DSMP 2023)**.
+This project uses TensorFlow's `Tokenizer` from the `tensorflow.keras.preprocessing.text` module to tokenize and process the FAQs for a course.

 ## Table of Contents
 - [Project Description](#project-description)